canonical/jaas-documentation/how-to/deploy_candid_k8s.rst

 ``kubectl apply -n candid -f stg-issuer.yaml``

-which will create a certificate issuer in Candid's namespace.
+which will create a certificate issuer in Candid’s namespace.

 The create ``stg-certs.yaml`` file with the following content: